Marcelle has a degree in journalism. She is also a certified spin instructor, where she shares her passion for fitness and music.

 Set off those fireworks to this empowerment anthem for the 4th!
 This hit reached number one on the Billboard Hot 100 and the top five on charts all over the world.
 The corresponding music video won “Video of the Year” at the 2011 MTV Video Music Awards.

 Workout: The songs builds nicely for a big hill in an indoor cycling class with strong runs on the chorus.

 This classic tune speaks to a desire to go to America for the first time.
 The single did not rank high on the U.S. charts but peaked in the top 10 in the United Kingdom.

 Workout: This works well for a slow, progressive climb starting out at a moderate tension and ending heavy.

-Probably the best known single for Bruce Springsteen from 1984, Rolling Stone ranked it 275th on “The 500 Greatest Songs of All Time”.
+One of the best known singles for Bruce Springsteen from 1984, Rolling Stone ranked it 275th on “The 500 Greatest Songs of All Time”.
 Although it is often taken as purely patriotic, the lyrics speak to the negative effects of Vietnam War.
 The music video features an awesome and passionate on-stage performance from the Boss.

 Workout: This tune backs a strong, steep hill climb with runs or bursts thrown in.

 #7.
 "We’re an American Band" (Grand Funk Railroad)